-Because we have photographed these scenes so many times, we’ve often thought about what makes them so special.
-One reason is that the exchange of letters is an opportunity for the couple to express their feelings to one another one last time in private before the ceremony and the reception.
-A public exchange of vows is an important part of most weddings and the uniting of two people and their families.
-Many marriage ceremonies, however, do not allow brides and grooms to express their personal feelings for one another.
-Even in more flexible ceremonies, the spouses-to-be usually filter their thoughts a little bit.
-But in a private note from one to the other?
-There they can say anything and everything they feel about their partner.
+Because we have photographed these scenes so many times, we have thought a lot about what makes them so special.
+One big reason is that the exchange of letters is an opportunity for you to express your feelings to one another one last time in private before the ceremony and the reception.
+A public exchange of vows is an important part of most weddings.
+It signifies the uniting of two people and their families.
+Many marriage ceremonies, however, do not allow you and your intended to express your personal feelings for one another.
+Even in more flexible ceremonies, you usually have to filter their thoughts a little bit.
+But in a private note from one of you to the other?
+There you can say anything and everything you feel about your partner.

 Another reason we like the letter exchange so much is how delightfully old-fashioned the ritual feels.
 These days, most couples about to get married have known and/or dated each other for years.
-Many have even lived together for a while.
+You might have even lived with your future spouse for some time.
 So the tradition of not seeing one another on the day of the wedding is definitely reminiscent of a different age.
-We both come from families with Old World manners and sensibilities (and it shows in the very classic feel of our wedding photography), so we love that most future spouses still observe this custom and use the passing of love notes to maintain some “secret” contact.
+We both come from families with Old World manners and sensibilities (and it shows in the very classic feel of our wedding photography).
+So we love that most future spouses still observe this custom and use the passing of love notes to maintain some “secret” contact.

 © 2019 Potok's World Photography - Husband & Wife Washington DC Wedding Photographers